pilotforum/pilotforum-v1/README.md

    cd .. && cd client && yarn start
    ```

 Your site is now running at `http://localhost:3000`.
-Open the `pilot-forum` directory in your code editor of choice and start fixing bugs or implementing new features.
+Open the `pilotforum-v1` directory in your code editor of choice and start fixing bugs or implementing new features.

 ## 🤝 How to Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Pilot Forum community! :muscle: :purple_heart:
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the PilotForum community! :muscle: :purple_heart:

 If you don't know how to start check our [**Contributing Guide**](CONTRIBUTING.md) for a basic tutorial of how you can start.